Skip to contents

 The CPD method is a regression-based approach for estimating price parities.
 The underlying statistical model is

-\[ p_{ij} = PPP_j \times p_i \times \epsilon_{ij} \tag{1}\]
+\[p_{ij} = PPP_j \times p_i \times \epsilon_{ij} \tag{1}\]

-where \(PPP_j\) is the purchasing power parity of an arbitrary region \(j\), (\(r = 1,...,j,...,R\)), \(p_i\) is the average regional price of an arbitrary commodity \(i\), (\(n = 1, ..., i, ...
-N\)), and \(\epsilon_{ij}\) is a independently and identically distributed random variable.1 Taking logs of Equation 1 yields
+where \(PPP_j\) is the purchasing power parity of an arbitrary region \(j\), (\(r = 1,...,j,...,R\)), \(p_i\) is the average cross-regional price of the same arbitrary commodity \(i\), (\(n = 1, ..., i, ...
+N\)), and \(\epsilon_{ij}\) is an independently and identically distributed random variable.2 Taking logs of Equation 1 yields

-\[ \begin{aligned} ln p_{ij} & = ln PPP_j + ln p_i + ln \epsilon_{ij} \\ & = \alpha_j + \gamma_i + ln \varepsilon_{ij} \end{aligned} \tag{2}\]
+\[\begin{aligned} ln p_{ij} & = ln PPP_j + ln p_i + ln \epsilon_{ij} \\ & = \alpha_j + \gamma_i + ln \varepsilon_{ij} \end{aligned} \tag{2}\]

-where \(\alpha_j\) is the the price level of region \(j\) relative to all other regions in the comparison. \(\alpha_j\) can also be expressed relative to a reference region, for example, the national price level.
+where \(\alpha_j\) is the price level of region \(j\) relative to all other regions in the comparison. \(\alpha_j\) can also be expressed relative to a reference region, for example, the national price level.
 Then, \(\alpha_j\) represents the subnational purchasing power parity of region \(j\) given by \(\hat{PPP}_j = exp(\hat{\alpha}_j)\).

 1.2 Estimation

-\[ \begin{aligned} ln p_{ij} = & \alpha_1 D_1 + ... + \alpha_j D_j + ... +\alpha_R D_R + \\ & \eta_1 \mathcal{D}_1 + ... + \eta_i \mathcal{D}_i + ... + \eta_N \mathcal{D}_N + \varepsilon_{ij} \end{aligned} \tag{3}\]
+\[\begin{aligned} ln p_{ij} = & \alpha_1 D_1 + ... + \alpha_j D_j + ... +\alpha_R D_R + \\ & \eta_1 \mathcal{D}_1 + ... + \eta_i \mathcal{D}_i + ... + \eta_N \mathcal{D}_N + \varepsilon_{ij} \end{aligned} \tag{3}\]

 and \(\varepsilon_{ij}\) are independently and identically (normally) distributed with a zero mean and variance \(\sigma^2\), that is, \(\varepsilon_{ij} \sim N(0, \sigma^2)\).
-The variables of interest, \(PPP_j\), can be estimated through the parameters \(\hat{\alpha}_j\) using ordinary least squares (OLS); see Section 1.1.3 Implementation.
+The variables of interest, \(PPP_j\), can be estimated through the parameters \(\hat{\alpha}_j\) using ordinary least squares (OLS).

 1.3 Implementation